 A Dream on a Paper Napkin

-I used to paint as a child, traveling with my paintbrush to places my father had been around the world.
+Born in Czechoslovakia, I used to paint as a child.
+Traveling with my father across Europe, I got accustomed to bringing my pen and paper and paintbrushes, recreating a world I had envisioned.
 As an adult I found myself writing people’s conversations on cocktail napkins in NYC where I grew up.

-My dream of becoming a writer came to fruition during the War in Iraq, and the thought of traveling to the Middle East as a journalist.
-This at the time was quite silly to most.
+My dream of becoming a writer came to fruition during the Iraq War of 2011, and the thought of traveling to the Middle East as a journalist.

 Into the War Zone

 In the midst of it all, my brother called to invite me to his college graduation.
-It was time to come home and apply for positions with CNN.
-With no luck nor clear direction, my mother had steered me in the direction of pursuing a master’s degree.
+It was time to come home and apply for positions with news networks.
+With no luck or clear direction, my mother had steered me in the direction of pursuing a master’s degree.

 The Road Ahead